-The following behaviors are prohibited and considered student misconduct:
+The following behaviors are prohibited and may be considered student misconduct:

-ALCOHOL AND ILLICIT DRUGS
+ALCOHOL AND ILLEGAL DRUGS

-To possess, use, manufacture, distribute, or to be under the influence of alcohol or illicit drugs; or be in possession of drug paraphernalia
+To possess, use, manufacture, distribute, or to be under the influence of alcohol or illegal drugs.
+The possession and/or use of medical marijuana on campus is prohibited.